Deputy Division Director of Case Practice

 * Participate in the development of RFPs to align service provision with the needs of DCPP children and families.

 EDUCATION: Bachelor’s degree from an accredited college or university.
 Master’s degree in Social Work is strongly preferred.

 EXPERIENCE: Ten (10) years of experience in a public or private organization involved in programs focusing on child welfare and child protective services, five (5) years of which shall have involved training, coaching or mentoring focused specifically on improving child welfare case practice.
 Six (6) years of experience involved in supervisory or management responsibilities is preferred.

 SALARY: Commensurate with education and experience.

-Submit a cover letter and resume as a single PDF document, saving the file by your Last Name, First Name.
-Indicate in your cover letter where you found this job opportunity and send to:
+TO APPLY: Submit a cover letter and resume as a single PDF document, saving file by your Last Name, First Name.
+Indicate in your cover letter the Posting # and where you found this job opportunity.
+Send the file to: